๐ฎEmail address

 Further troubleshooting and support:If the problem persists, consider contacting the vendor of the mail system or security system for technical support and solutions.

-To comply with information security principles, the system maintains good security measures and enforces DMARC policy settings.
-It will refuse to process emails that fail SPF or DKIM verification, so please check whether the sender's domain has correctly configured SPF and DKIM.
-Additionally, if you modify the original content or headers of the message during forwarding, it may invalidate the original DKIM signature and cause sending to fail.
+The system should maintain good information security practices.
+If a DMARC policy is set, it will refuse to process emails that fail SPF or DKIM verification, so please check whether the senderโs domain has properly configured SPF and DKIM.
+In addition, if you modified the original content or headers of the email during forwarding, it may invalidate the original DKIM signature and cause sending failure.

-Providing the following information will also help the troubleshooting process:
+Also providing the following information will help with the troubleshooting process:

 Original emails sent and forwarded to your FIRST LINE within the past 30 days with intact email headers.
 The team needs the email headers to find the message ID in the email logs.